Goberttt/alex/README.md

   -> If you have a lot of free time you can also just create the files yourself and copy the source code (not recommended).

-3: Go into the folder alex with the terminal and type cargo run.
+3: Go into the folder alex with the terminal and type cargo run --release.
 This will compile the program and run it.
 Dont worry about possible warnings.
 That is just my lazy programming for now.
 I will fix these later.

 4: Have fun!